Credit: Barry Schwartz

 Genesee Country Village & Museum Independence Day Celebration (Finger Lakes)

-This family-friendly daytime celebration will feature games, picnics, a pie-eating contest, and a swearing-in of new U.S. citizens!
-The Genesee Country Village & Museum will also host its grand parade and a reading of the Declaration of Independence. $23 for adults, $20 for senior citizens and college students, $19 for youth 3–12, free for children 2 and younger.
+This family-friendly daytime celebration will feature games, picnics, a pie-eating contest, patriotic tunes, and a swearing-in of new U.S. citizens!
+The Genesee Country Village & Museum will also host its grand parade and a reading of the Declaration of Independence and Frederick Douglass’ “What to the Slave is Fourth of July?”
+July 4, $23 for adults, $20 for senior citizens, $19 for students 13-18, free for children 12 and younger.

 Cortland County Independence Day Spectacular (Finger Lakes)

 Cortland County will return to tradition this year with a day-long celebration at Dwyer Memorial Park in Preble.
-Enjoy live music, food vendors, and a beer and wine garden.
+Enjoy live music from local bands, food vendors, and a beer and wine garden.
 The music starts at 2 PM; the fireworks display is from 9-10 PM.
-July 2, free, $5 parking per car
+July 1, free, $5 parking per car

 Mayville July 4th Celebration (Chautauqua-Allegheny)

 The village of Mayville is going all out this year with its annual July 4th celebration.
-The festivities begin with the Grand Parade at 10 AM, followed by a day of live music and entertainment, including a magic show, and a comedy, variety, and stunt show.
-The fireworks display begins at 10 PM.
+The festivities begin with the Grand Parade, followed by a day of live music and entertainment, including a magic show, and a comedy, variety, and stunt show.
+The exciting day concludes with a colorful firework display.
 Free.

 Don't forget to post photos of your New York adventures on Instagram and Twitter with #iSpyNY and tag us on Facebook!